 Irene Mandl is Head of the research unit ‘Employment’ at Eurofound.
 She holds a master’s degree in International Business Administration and one in Business and Law.
 Before joining Eurofound, she worked in policy-oriented socioeconomic research in Austria in the fields of employment and labour market, as well as entrepreneurship and industry analysis.
 At Eurofound, she is mainly involved in research on labour market developments (including new forms of work and employment, digitalisation or restructuring and related public policy approaches) and topics in the intersection of employment and entrepreneurship (such as job creation, workplace practices, small and medium-sized enterprises, start-ups and scale-ups or internationalisation).

 Stavroula Demetriades is senior research manager in the Employment unit.
 She has responsibility for research in the areas of innovation, workplace practices and job creation.
 She holds a PhD in Sociology from the University of Aalborg, Denmark.
 She also has an MSc in Economic Policies from Trinity College Dublin and an MSc in Regional Development from Athens University.
 Prior to joining Eurofound in 1999, she worked in research institutes, in different posts in the public and private sectors, and conducted organisational and socioeconomic studies.
 Her main research interests include human resource management, work systems, innovation, employment and social dialogue.
 She has been appointed adjunct professor in the Business School at University College Dublin.

-John Hurley is a research manager in the Employment unit.
+John Hurley is a senior research manager in the Employment unit.
 He took up the role of research manager in February 2012, having previously worked in various capacities in research and in information and communication.
 He is responsible for the European Restructuring Monitor (ERM) events database, contributes to a number of other research projects including the European Jobs Monitor and has authored or co-authored over 20 reports during his time at Eurofound.
 His main research interests are in the areas of comparative labour market analysis, restructuring and the changing world of work.